 According to the National Highway Traffic Safety Administration (NHTSA), almost 80% of all motorcycle accidents in the US result in injuries or even death.
-Again, the NHTSA asserts that 14% of all highway deaths every year are as a result of motorcycle accidents.
+Again, the NHTSA asserts that 14% of all highway deaths every year are a result of motorcycle accidents.

 In the state of Illinois, a 2012 report by NHTSA highlighted that 4,502 riders died in motorcycle crashes in 2010.
 These statistics show that the prevalence of motorcycle accidents is high.

-Hence, this is precisely why it’s so important for motorcycle riders to use safety gear whenever they’re out riding.
+This is precisely why it’s so important for motorcycle riders to use safety gear whenever they’re out riding.
 Different regions and states in the US have varied laws regarding the protective gear that riders must wear every time they ride their bikes.

-Since the safety of motorcycle riders is a major concern to the traffic authorities of the states in the Midwest, they’ve made it a legal obligation for motorcyclists to always wear particular safety gear to protect them against the effects of accidents.
+As the safety of motorcycle riders is a major concern to the traffic authorities of the states in the Midwest, they’ve made it a legal obligation for motorcyclists to always wear particular safety gear to protect them against the effects of accidents.